-5.43.
-For facilities having a very small number of engineered safety features, the identification and selection of potential exposure scenarios generally involves the consideration of typical industrial accidents or similar events leading to environmental releases -such as fires and accidental spillages and other types of inadvertent unexpected releases- combined with conservative or simple safety analysis techniques to determine the associated source terms.
+5.45.
+For facilities or activities having by design a very small number of engineered safety features, the identification and selection of potential exposure scenarios generally involves the consideration of frequently observed accidents, for instance typical industrial accidents or similar events leading to potential exposures of the public such as fires and accidental spillages, which should be combined with conservative or simple safety analysis techniques to determine the associated source terms.

-5.44.
+5.46.
 For facilities having many engineered safety features, thus necessitating complex assessments to determine the likelihood of events and the magnitude of the source terms, a greater number of potential exposure scenarios may need to be considered.
-For these assessments, complex safety assessment techniques may be necessary, combining deterministic and probabilistic methods and, in some cases, expert judgement.
+For these facilities, complex safety assessment techniques may be necessary, combining deterministic and probabilistic methods and, in some cases, expert judgement.